mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 * Continuous Integration (CI) checks pass
 * code is up-to-date with `main`

+If you are a first-time contributor with a new GitHub account then you may also need to [wait for CI workflows to be approved](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/approving-workflow-runs-from-public-forks).

 We aim to make the contribution process as frictionless as possible by having only one direct development dependency: [Hatch](https://hatch.pypa.io/).
 There are two ways to develop on Vizro:

 * [GitHub Codespaces](https://docs.github.com/en/codespaces).
 This is the recommended method if you are a new contributor and is the quickest and easiest way to get started.
 All development can be done in your browser in a temporary environment; you do not need to set up anything on your computer.
 Read [Develop on GitHub Codespaces](#develop-on-github-codespaces) for full instructions on how to do this.